jerometerry/potassium/README.md

     var s = b.Subscribe(v => Console.Write("{0} ", v));
 ```

-**EventPublisher** - EventPublisher is an Event that exposes a Publish method, allowing callers to fire values to it's subscribers.
+**FirableEvent** - FirableEvent is an Event that exposes a Publish method, allowing callers to fire values to it's subscribers.

-Here's an example of creating an EventPublisher, and publishing a value to all registered subscribers.
+Here's an example of creating an FirableEvent, and publishing a value to all registered subscribers.
 ```
-    var e = new EventPublisher<int>();
+    var e = new FirableEvent<int>();
     ... // register subscribers
     e.Publish(0);
 ```

-**EventFeed** - EventFeed is an EventPublisher that fed values from another Event.
+**EventFeed** - EventFeed is an FirableEvent that fed values from another Event.

 Below is a basic example of using the EventFeed.
 Publishing happens on *e*, which triggers the callback on *feed*, writing the value to the console.
 ```
-    var e = new EventPublisher<int>();
+    var e = new FirableEvent<int>();
     var feed = new EventFeed<int>();
     feed.Feed(e);
     var s = feed.Subscribe(v => Console.Write("{0} ", v);